A FEW WORDS ABOUT DOUG . . .

 MY PAINTINGS AT WASHINGTON'S STATE LANDMARK CAPITOL BUILDING

-In 1997, just after Doug and I began dating, I was honored by Lt.
+In 1997, just as Doug and I began dating, I was honored by Lt.
 Governor Brad and Mrs. Owen, avid advodates of Washington State's diverse fine artists.
 Patricia M. Prince met me at my first ArtFest mentioned above, and recommended my work to the Owens.
-She admired my portraits of the Browne's Addition homes and other settings from all over the state, and knew the Owens would find them a nice fit for their upcoming exhibt.
+She admired my portraits of the Browne's Addition homes and other settings from all over the state, and knew the Owens would find them a nice fit for their upcoming exhibits.

-"CHILDREN AT PLAY IN WASHINGTON STATE" ~ The couple invited me to join other artists exhibiting originals in Olympia's State Capitol Legislative Building (left).
+"CHILDREN AT PLAY IN WASHINGTON STATE" The couple invited me to join other artists exhibiting originals in Olympia's State Capitol Legislative Building (left).
 The opening of "Children at Play in Washington State" was followed by a reception attended by state dignitaries, legislators, visiting school children, the artists' families and many more.

 "Children at Play" was just one of four exhibits at the Legislative Building featuring works from the collections on my SPOKANE and PUGET SOUND web pages during the 1990s and 2000s.
 Heading up a committee of committed volunteers, what a gift this couple was who worked so hard to promote our state's artists.
 The halls of the Legislative Building were a spectacular backdrop for all of us.